 Not to worry, I managed to barter a trip on a private minibus going to Port Denarau (Denarau Island) for only FJD$5.

 Denarau Island is connected to the ‘mainland’ via a small bridge.

-The driver was so friendly, always chatting and laughing with a sincere wide smile on his face – just gorgeous and a lovely warm introduction to Fiji!
+The driver is so friendly, always chatting and laughing bearing a sincere wide smile – just gorgeous, and a lovely warm introduction to Fiji.

-I might also add that on arrival at the airport, passengers were greeted by 3 Fijians draped with Leis playing island guitars whilst warmly welcoming passengers to their country.
+I might also add that on arrival at the airport, passengers are greeted by 3 Fijians draped with Leis playing island guitars, whilst warmly welcoming passengers to Fiji.
 Although a little touristy, it is a lovely touch and puts you in an island mood for what’s to come…

-Back to my minibus driver chauffeuring me (as that’s what it felt like) to my final destination…he was great!
+Back to my minibus driver chauffeuring me (as that’s what it feels like) to my final destination…he is great!
 Providing me with entertainment whilst driving through the island, pointing out many flashy homes owned by Australians and other ex-pats; and also 5-Star resorts, boutiques, expensive restaurants, and cafes.
-He didn’t seem to resent this opulence (not openly anyway), just pointed it out in a matter-of-fact manner.
+He doesn’t seem to resent this opulence (not openly anyway), just points everything out in a matter-of-fact manner.

 A little background on Fiji

 Although Fijians came from Melanesia to these islands some 3,500 years’ ago, understandably, there is also a heavy Indian influence.

 This can be seen in the many diverse faces around Fiji and stems from Fiji’s British colonial rulers (1874 – 1970).
 Indentured labourers (Girmitiyas) were brought to the islands to work on Fiji’s sugar cane plantations, for the Europeans.